robske110/SignServerStats/README.md

 - DumpInfo.php - Dumps all availible info about a server.

 Because the following two examples may also be useful for users, so they are also provided as phars in every release:
 - WarnOffline/ - Warns if a server has gone offline.
-(Currently WIP)
+Depends on StatusList
 - StatusList/ - Lists online status and player count of multiple servers in a List.
-(TODO)

 #### If you prefer just a quick introduction, here is one for getting the the online status of the server `someip.com:1234`: